AlexandrePatrocinio/api/README.md

 To generate the docker image of the api, necessary to run the docker-compose, execute the command below from the root of the project where the dockerfile is located: docker build -t api:v1 .

-Next, set the password for the postgres root user in the postgres-passwd file.
+Next, set the password for the postgres root user in the postgres-passwd file from SQLScripts folder.
 It will be copied into the image when it is generated.

 Don’t forget to also modify the connectionstring of the appsettings.json files in the Configuration folder with the password defined in the previous step.
 The Configuration folder will be mapped in a volume inside the docker container of the api to facilitate the configurations if necessary.